 For the average person, you’ve probably never given much thought to the act of reaching over a counter to access something.
 Simple tasks like getting items from top cabinets and switching off lights come naturally to you.
-But if you use a wheelchair, you may have some difficulty reaching for such items.
+In this article we look at power wheelchairs with elevating seats.

 Types of Power Wheelchairs with Lift Seats